docsmage/TasksInTerminal/README.md

 3) Once you are in the correct folder, type 'todo.rb' into your terminal to run the task list.
 Enjoy!

-(c) Copyright Renee Carignan Schaaf 2014 all rights reserved.
+&copy; Copyright Renee Carignan Schaaf 2014 all rights reserved.